qxdddliu/m-1/README.md

 1. Humans are the domaint species on Earth because of our intelligence.
-2. If we make another species (code based AGI) smarter than us then there is no way for us to control it because it you can't control something that is more intelligent than all of humanity combined.
+2. If we make another species (code based AGI) smarter than us then there is no way for us to control it because you can't control something that is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Just look at how we treat species that are less intelligent than us.
 4. We cannot stop the humans that are researching AGI so now the question is: